This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Thanks to our accommodation we got a shuttle to Bonorong, which is located about 30 minutes from Hobart city centre.
 Entrance is $25 for adults and the park is quite small.
 But you know that your money is going to support these native Australian animals who have all been rescued.
 During their daily morning tour, we met Tina the wombat, whose mum was killed in a car crash when she was a baby.

 I finally got to see a Tasmanian devil, which is most certainly an odd-looking creature.
-They unfortunately don’t have a long life-span due to their love for eating and then becoming road kill.
-Plus a cancer strikes many of them down before they reach four years old.
+They, unfortunately, don’t have a long life-span due to their love for eating and then becoming roadkill.
+Plus cancer strikes many of them down before they reach four years old.
 The sanctuary looks after them and also breeds the devils, so they don’t become extinct like a certain Tasmanian tiger.
 The way they move is kind of hilarious.
 Their hind legs kind of hop together as they scurry along.

-MONA (Museum of Old and New Art) was the place everyone said we had to visit in Hobart, because it MAKES Hobart.
-So we went along and got a cheaper ticket because part of the bottom floor wasn’t operational.
+MONA (Museum of Old and New Art) is the place at the top of every “things to do in Hobart list” and after visiting, it’s easy to see why.
+We ended up getting a cheaper ticket because part of the bottom floor wasn’t operational.
 The museum is underground, which adds to the creepy factor, but then you see the artwork on display.
 The words I would use to describe what I saw?
 Odd, thought-provoking, mind-boggling, interesting, curious.
 I don’t want to give away what you will find.
-But what you see will have an impact on you, and you definitely won’t ever be able to forget many of the exhibits.
+But what you see will have an impact on you and you definitely won’t ever be able to forget many of the exhibits.
 I think all visitors just need to enter with an open mind.

 Although we got a free lift there, we decided to take the ferry back to Hobart.
 It was worth it because the views were spectacular from the back deck, and I got to sit on a sheep.
 Yes, the ferry continued the weird MONA theme with graffiti everywhere, including in the toilets.
 If you are heading to MONA, go via the ferry.

-I had read that Battery Point was the place in Hobart to just wander through, so that is what we did.
+Another one of my favourite things to do in Hobart is to go for a wander through Battery Point.
 We walked, I photographed and we ate another delicious meal at Jackman and McRoss Bakery.
 We passed many historical homes and I admired the colourful facades, the wrought iron second-floor balconies, the vintage bikes parked so perfectly outside the front doors.

 I am so glad we got the chance to visit Mount Wellington as it is renowned as one of the top things to do in Hobart.
 The guy from the hostel who drove us said it was the best day he had seen in six months, and he does the tours twice a week!
 He told us about the Bridgewater Jerry (which Google just told me is a word in the Australian Macquarie Dictionary).
 Jerry just made for better photos I think.